GauravWaghmare23/The-Insight-Box/README.md

-# True-FeedBack Project Documentation
+# The Insight Box Project Documentation

 ## Project Overview

-True-FeedBack is a Next.js-based web application that provides an anonymous feedback system.
+The Insight Box is a Next.js-based web application that provides an anonymous feedback system.
 Users can sign up, verify their email, and receive anonymous messages.
 The application leverages modern web technologies for a seamless user experience, including authentication, email verification, and database integration.

 ### Key Features
 - User registration and email verification